irrealis/notes/181218-0715-mst_vocab-scraper.md

   )

 def right_sense_relationship(relation_kind):
+  '''
+  relation_kind: one of 'synonym', 'antonym', or 'type_of'

+  This defines a SQLAlchemy join query that finds a sense's right related senses, where the relation is of kind 'synonym', 'antonym', or 'type_of'.

+  Note that 'l_sense_id' is used to find right-related senses.
+I'm not sure how that happened, but whatever, I'll look at fixing it sometime in the future.
+  '''
   return sense_relationship(
     foreign_key_col = 'l_sense_id',
     relation_kind = relation_kind,
   )

 def left_sense_relationship(relation_kind):
+  '''
+  relation_kind: one of 'synonym', 'antonym', or 'type_of'

+  This defines a SQLAlchemy join query that finds a sense's left related senses, where the relation is of kind 'synonym', 'antonym', or 'type_of'.

+  Note that 'r_sense_id' is used to find left-related senses.
+I'm not sure how that happened, but whatever, I'll look at fixing it sometime in the future.
+  '''
   return sense_relationship(
     foreign_key_col = 'r_sense_id',
     relation_kind = relation_kind,
   )

 def lr(l, r):
+  '''
+  l: a list of left-related sense associations.
+  r: a list of right-related sense associations.

+  This helper function does four things:
+  - It extracts the left sense from each left association.
+  - It extracts the right sense from each right association.
+  - It combines the resulting left and right senses into one list.
+  - It returns the combined list of senses.
+  '''
   return [x.left for x in l] + [x.right for x in r]

 class Sense(Mixin, Base):
+  '''
+  Word/definition sense object.

+  A word's typically has lots of different definitions, each defining a 'sense' of a word.
+Synonyms, antonyms, specializations, and generalizations are related via these definition senses.
+  '''
   __tablename__ = 'senses'

+  # SQLAlchemy join queries used to find left/right synonyms/antonyms/type/type-of related senses.
   left_synonyms = left_sense_relationship(relation_kind = 'synonym')
   right_synonyms = right_sense_relationship(relation_kind = 'synonym')
   left_antonyms = left_sense_relationship(relation_kind = 'antonym')